Common ICF Myths & Misconceptions

 ICFs are too expensive…

 Proper planning and design mitigate most of the cost difference in choosing to build with ICFs.
 Currently in the ICFs cost 3-5% more to build a comparable size home, depending on the manufacturer and other factors impacting local building costs.
-Most Importantly, the increased construction costs are being offset by significantly lower utility bills.
+It’s important to note that increased construction costs are offset by significantly lower utility bills.

 Houses built with ICF exterior walls require an estimated 44% less energy to heat and 32% less energy to cool than comparable frame houses.
 The bigger the house, the bigger the savings.
 In colder areas of the U.S. and Canada, heating savings will be more and cooling savings less.
 In hotter areas, heating savings will be less and cooling savings more.